 I wrote it quickly down during one of my ad-hoc conversations with a colleague.
 I had been preparing to CISSP that time, and I used it later in my preparations to CSSLP.
-Sometimes I return back to this cheat sheet, so I decided to put it here for convenience.
+From time to time, I come back to this cheat sheet.
+I decided to put it here for my and everyone's convenience.
 Enjoy!

 - 4th amendment

 Nobody can be unreasonably seized and attacked by police.

 No unwarranted wiretapping.

 - PATRIOT Act

 But if you're maybe Alcaida, then the CIA can wiretap you (without a warrant).

 If you access any computer, you are a bad guy, you are committing a crime...
 If you made a loss of $5000 and higher, I can sue you.

 If you violate copyright, you are committing a crime.
 It applies to reverse engineering as well.
 But if copyrighted data is at rest, or in transit via ISP facilities, ISP is not liable (but you are).